MTV Video Music Award for Best Group

 The MTV Video Music Award for Best Group is given to recording artists at the MTV Video Music Awards (VMAs).
 The award was introduced as the MTV Video Music Award for Best Group Video at the inaugural ceremony in 1984 by vocalist Ric Ocasek of the Cars.
 American rock band ZZ Top was the first act to receive the honor for its "Legs" music video.
 Tim Newman, the video's director, accepted the award on behalf of the band.

 In 2007, a revamp of the ceremony saw the award renamed from Best Group Video to simply Best Group.
 In 2008, the VMAs returned to their original format, but the award was not included.
 It was brought back for the 2019 edition of the show, as one of three social-media voted categories, instead of being determined by industry personnel as in previous years.
 In 2021, it was renamed to the MTV Video Music Award for Group of the Year, though it was changed back to Best Group in 2024.
+The nominees were usually announced in late August or early September after the main nominees were announced.

 BTS is the most-awarded artist in this category, having won the award four times, and is the only nominee to win the award in consecutive years, from 2019 to 2022.
-U2 is the most-nominated act, with seven of its videos receiving nominations in six different years between 1985 and 2005.
+U2 and Blackpink are the most-nominated acts, with seven of U2's videos receiving nominations in six different years between 1985 and 2005.
 TLC was the first girl group to win the award, doing so twice with their videos for "Waterfalls" (1995) and "No Scrubs" (1999).
-Blackpink is the most-nominated girl group, having received six nominations from 2019 to 2025, and was the second girl group after TLC to win the award in 2023.
+Blackpink is the most-nominated girl group, having received seven nominations from 2019 to 2026, and was the second girl group after TLC to win the award in 2023.

 Recipients

 ZZ Top was the first act to win the award at the inaugural show in 1984.

-U2 has been nominated seven times, the most of any act, for seven different music videos over the course of ten years.
+U2 has been nominated seven times, tied for the most of any act, for seven different music videos over the course of ten years.

+Blackpink is tied as the most-nominated act with seven nominations, as well as the most-awarded girl group in the category with 2 wins.

 Fall Out Boy was the first artist to win the award under its new name, Best Group, in 2007.

 BTS is the most-awarded act in the category, having won four times.
 They are also the only nominee to consecutively win the award, from 2019 to 2022.

 TLC ties for the most-awarded girl group in the category, having won twice.

-Blackpink is the most-nominated girl group with six nominations and ties for the most-awarded girl group in the category with 2 wins.